andykimpe/Sentora-Windows-Upgrade/README.md

 Windows ME

-and all old Windows version
+and all the old version of Windows

 Dependency of Pack